taanianas52/space-project-v1/README.md

 so the ai-ready infrastructure  + if you have any feedback => let Anas know :/

-u have to i mean u must understand data-schema.json file ... why?? to return the same fields :/

 ### the most important file for u is api/chatbot.php + api/risk_predict.php so u have to understand it...